MonoTAKD: Teaching Assistant Knowledge Distillation for Monocular 3D Object Detection: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel teaching assistant knowledge distillation for Mono3D (MonoTAKD) to improve the distillation efficiency.
+In this paper, we propose a novel teaching assistant knowledge distillation for Mono3D (MonoTAKD) to improve the cross-modal distillation effectiveness.
 Specifically, we observe that the camera-based student model struggles to learn 3D information due to a significant feature representation gap between LiDAR and camera modalities.
-We alleviate this impediment by employing a camera-based teaching assistant model to deliver strong visual features through intra-modal distillation.
+We alleviate this impediment by employing a camera-based teaching assistant model to deliver robust 3D visual knowledge through intra-modal distillation.
 To enhance the 3D perception of the student model, we formulate the LiDAR-exclusive 3D spatial cues as residual features and then distill them to the student model through cross-modal residual distillation.
-As a result, MonoTAKD establishes a new state-of-the-art benchmark on the KITTI 3D detection dataset for Mono3D.
+As a result, MonoTAKD establishes a new state-of-the-art benchmark on the KITTI 3D detection dataset.
 With its accurate yet cost-effective attributes, MonoTAKD poses a promising solution for autonomous driving applications.